lizeng07/lizeng07.github.io/content/project/LiO2_Project.md

 - [Download Project Report](../../static/files/LiO2.pdf)

 ### More Information
-Feel free to check out more details of the project by exploring the documents and images provided above.
+Feel free to get in touch to have further discussion.